Aquila0911/Meme-Generator/README.md

-# Simple Meme Generator using React
+# Simple React* Meme Generator

+*using create-react-app

 ## Introduction
 This project is a straightforward meme generator created with React.